-What is Creatine
+What is Creatine?

-Creatine is a combination and stack of three different amino acids: glycine, arginine and methionine which is naturally synthesised when we consume foods such as red meat and fish.
-However, unfortunetly there are no significant dietary sources for vegetarians.
+Creatine is actually a chemical compound that occurs and can be synthesised directly in the body.
+It is used to supply the muscles with a particular type of energy called adenosine triphosphate (ATP).
+It is a combination of three different amino acids: glycine, arginine and methionine, and is naturally synthesised when we consume foods such as red meat and fish.
+There are however no significant dietary sources for vegetarians.

-Creatine is mainly found in fast-twitch skeletal muscles, whereby in those who consume considerable amounts of creatine, a large pool of PCr is available for immediate regeneration of ATP during short periods of intense work.
-Not only this but during intense high intensity exercise the high creatine activity in these muscles, means the creatine to ATP reaction remains in a near-equilibrium state, allowing the body to keep an almost constant energy supply(over several seconds).
-Essentially, this additional creatine donates the extra energy to power the cells as we exert ourselves during intense exercise and in turn reduces the rate at which we fatigue.
+Creatine is mainly found in fast-twitch skeletal muscles.
+For those who consume it in large quantities, a large pool of PCr is available for immediate regeneration of ATP stores during short periods of intense activity.
+Furthermore, during intense, high-intensity exercise, the high creatine activity in these muscles means that the creatine-to-ATP reaction remains in a near-equilibrium state.
+It thus enables the body to almost constantly maintain a supply of energy (over several seconds).
+During intense exercise, the additional creatine essentially donates the extra energy to power our cells, and this in turn reduces the rate at which we fatigue.

 1. Power, Strength and Muscle Increase

-2. Improved Aaerobic Capacity
+2. Improved Aerobic Capacity

 3. Weight Loss